Los Angeles Assault Attorney

 In fact, the police can arrest you for assault even if you did not touch the alleged victim.
 This makes it very easy for law enforcement to make false assault accusations.

 Facing assault crime charges in Los Angeles?
-Contact us today for a free consultation.
+Contact us today at 888-860-0643 for a free consultation.

 Definition of "Assault"